Risk of Bird Flu for International TravelersEn Español (Spanish Version)

 Those at the greatest risk of infection are people who have direct contact with sick or dead birds or with surfaces contaminated by the virus.
 While there is the potential for the virus to mutate and become more contagious, at this time, the bird flu does not spread easily from birds to people, nor does it spread easily between people.

-, vomiting).
+, and vomiting.
 In severe cases, H5N1 can quickly progress to respiratory distress,

 , organ failure, and death.

-In April 2007, the US Food and Drug Administration (FDA) approved the first US vaccine to protect against a strain of the virus.
-Not available to the general public, the vaccine was purchased by the government for the Strategic National Stockpile.
+H5N1 is treated with antiviral medications, however the infection is resistant to some of them.
+There is a vaccine to protect against a strain of the virus, but it is not currently available to the public.
+The vaccine was purchased by the government for the Strategic National Stockpile.
 Health officials will distribute the vaccine if a crisis arises.

-If you are traveling to a country that has reported cases of the bird flu in the past, you do not necessarily need to change your plans.
-The CDC does recommend that you get the latest information on your destination and continue to check for updates.
-In the event of an outbreak, the local government, in an effort to contain the virus, is likely to place restrictions on where people can go.
-You can be prepared by having a supply of necessities (eg, canned food, water, medicine) and knowing where to go for medical care.
+Before you travel, plan ahead for an outbreak.
+The local government, in an effort to contain the virus, is likely to place restrictions on where people can go.
+You can be prepared by having a supply of necessities, such as canned food, water, and medications.
+If you can, find out where to go for medical care.

 To reduce your chance of being infected with the bird flu, follow these guidelines from the CDC and the WHO: